 A: Some issues that may result in an unfavorable suitability determination include: financial irresponsibility; poor credit history; drug/alcohol abuse; arrest history; misconduct in prior employment; association with individuals involved in illegal activities such as drug use and drug trafficking; and demonstrated lack of honesty/integrity in providing complete and comprehensive information about current/past behavior which may be unfavorable.

-Law enforcement officer positions at Customs and Border Protection require a polygraph exam as part of the background investigation.
-The results of the polygraph will be used to determine your suitability for placement in the law enforcement officer position.
+Candidates for law enforcement officer positions at Customs and Border Protection are required to undergo a polygraph exam as part of the background investigation.
+The results of the polygraph will be used to determine the candidate’s suitability for placement in the law enforcement officer position.
+The suitability information provided by and collected on applicants, including CBP polygraph exam results, will be kept for a minimum of three (3) years for use in future background investigations.

-Q: How should I prepare for the polygraph examination?
+Q: How should I prepare for the polygraph exam?

-A: Some of the things you should consider are:
+A: The important things you should consider are:

 - Try to get plenty of sleep the night before your scheduled exam.